Reduce, Reuse, Recycle

 The average U.S. household throws away over 20 percent of all food they purchase.
 That’s like going to the store, buying five bags and just leaving one in the parking lot.

 When you make small shifts in how you shop, prepare and store food, you can waste less, save money and conserve the valuable resources associated with food production.
 Take the Eat Smart, Waste Less Challenge and get free tools and tips to help reduce wasted food!

 The items we use and consume every day have a direct impact on our environment and our communities.
 That’s why it is everyone’s responsibility to consider what happens to those things once we’re done using them.

 In Oregon, we have a strong recycling ethic.
 By recycling right, we’re able to reduce the amount of energy and resources required to make new products, decrease pollution, and create jobs.
 1.4 million tons of material collected in Oregon was recycled in 2016, which has environmental benefits equivalent to taking 690,000 cars off the road!

-Still have questions?
-You can use our handy What to Recycle and Where? tool below – or download the Garbage & Recycling Day app – to look up a specific item and find out if it can be recycled or needs to be tossed in the trash.
-You can also give us a call at 503-846-3605 or email us at email@example.com.
+- You can use our handy What to Recycle and Where? search tool 24/7 to look up a specific item and find out if it can be recycled or needs to go in the trash.

 Composting takes organic waste such as yard debris and food scraps and turns it into a valuable, nutrient-rich material that improves the health of our natural environment and soils.
 There are a few options for how you can participate in this beneficial process.